InterPro Entries : essential information¶

 Other entry and page types¶

-In addition to the main InterPro Entries, which bring together protein signatures from the member databases consortium, InterPro also provides entry pages for the individual member database signatures and for proteins, structures, taxons, proteomes and sets integrated or used by InterPro.
+In addition to the main InterPro Entries, which bring together protein signatures from the member databases consortium, InterPro also provides entry pages for the individual member database signatures and for proteins, structures, taxons, proteomes and sets/clans integrated or used by InterPro.
 These entry pages also have further information available that can be viewed by Browsing entries in the InterPro website.
 More information is available in the corresponding train online section.

 InterPro entries that represent a subset of proteins from another InterPro entry are identified as “children” of the “parent” entry.
 InterPro displays these connections between entries in the “Family Relationships” or “Domain Relationships” sections.
 Entries at the top of these hierarchies describe broad families or domains that share higher level structure and/or function, while those entries at the bottom describe more specific functional subfamilies or structural/functional subclasses of domains.
 More information is available in the corresponding train online section.